 The increasingly diverse composition of CSU's faculty reflects its student body and California's population.
 Together with comprehensive community partnerships, expanded programs, internships and workforce opportunities, the CSU's faculty members ensure that graduates are well prepared for a lifetime of career advancement as productive and engaged citizens.

-These tables represent information on the gender and ethnicity of CSU full-time faculty in fall 2015, as well as five years earlier.
-In fall 2015, over 31 percent of full-time CSU faculty were ethnic minorities, and over 45 percent were female.
-In fall 2010, over 29 percent of full-time faculty were ethnic minorities, and over 43 percent were female.
+These tables represent information on the gender and race/ethnicity of CSU full-time faculty in fall 2019 and fall 2014.
+In fall 2019, over 35 percent of full-time CSU faculty were ethnic minorities, and approximately 49 percent were female.
+In fall 2014, 31 percent of full-time faculty were ethnic minorities, and approximately 47 percent were female.

 More information on new faculty hired by the CSU is available in an annual report on the Faculty Recruitment Survey.
-This report contains detailed information on faculty recruitment, faculty demographics and salary offers to new faculty.
+This report contains detailed information on faculty recruitment, faculty demographics and salaries offered to new faculty.

-The following tables present data on the number of full-time faculty unit employees who were promoted to a higher academic rank effective fall 2014 and fall 2015 and the number of faculty who earned tenure effective fall 2015.
-These data include promotions and awards of tenure to instructional faculty as well as non-instructional members of the faculty bargaining unit (librarians and counselor faculty).
+The following tables present data on the number of faculty unit employees who were promoted to a higher academic rank effective fall 2018 and fall 2019 and the number of faculty who earned tenure effective fall 2019.
+This data includes promotions and awards of tenure to instructional faculty, as well as noninstructional members of the faculty bargaining unit eligible for tenure (counselors and librarians).